Gabrielle Union Drives Instagram Wild With ‘Maleficent’ Video: ‘Applying For Damsel In Distress’

 “You’d make the best Tiana,” another added.

 Plenty of other comments came in with various references, although Gabrielle was also showered with love over how great she looked.
-The update itself also quickly proved popular, racking up over 93,000 views and over 22,000 likes within just one hour of going live.
+The update itself also quickly proved popular, racking up more than 93,000 views 22,000 likes within just one hour of going live.
 The same time frame brought over 170 fans into the post’s comments section.

 Celebrities seem to adore Disney just like everyone else.
 Fans have seen Kim Kardashian and daughter North West go full Aladdin for Halloween.
 Miley Cyrus has dressed up as Cinderella.
 Of course, Neil Patrick Harris and his family can always be relied on for an epic display, with the actor and his clan having delivered an epic Alice in Wonderland Halloween update.
 Former Teen Mom OG star Farrah Abraham has even gone Princess Ariel recently, per The Inquisitr.